JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/ui-text.md

    bin/changelog -m "Updated UI text to match style guidelines"
    ```

-1. Open an MR and assign it to another writer for review and merge.
+1. Open an MR and assign it to another writer for review.
+1. Assign to the roulette-recommended engineer for merge.

 /label ~"Technical Writing" ~OKR ~"UI text"